Alex4SSB/ADB-Explorer/README.md

       <img alt="Issues" src="https://img.shields.io/github/issues/Alex4SSB/ADB-Explorer?color=0088ff" />
 </a>

-An interface to ADB that allows browsing and transferring of files with ease, in a modern and fluent Windows app, built in WPF.
+An interface to ADB that allows browsing, transferring, and editing of files with ease, in a modern and fluent Windows app, built in WPF.